-Objective: sustainable fishing behavio rs and rights-based management regimes th ncial incentives to fishing communities in the rough capital investments in commercially vi Indicator(s): b) Percentage of fishers c) Percentage increment rough project investments as a measure of in vestment that overlap with Fish Forever sites ected Outcomes and Indicators Project Baseline End of Project Target Expected Outputs and Indicators Component 1: The Meloy Fund for Sustain nable Small-Scale Fisheries ecosystems Philippines u managemen financial invo adoption of fisheries ma include prot Indicator 1.1 coral reef ec sustainable u financial inco Meloy Fund Indicator 1.1 made throug Indicator 1.1 1: Area of coral reef in Indonesia and the under improved sustainable at increased through estments that incentivize sustainable rights-based nagement practices that ection for critical habitats.
-Ita: Number of hectares of cosystems under management through entives offered through investments Itb: Number of investments of the Meloy Fund Ita: Average percent a profit per unit effort O hectares of coral reef ecosystems with improved sustainable management due to financial investments Target 1.1: 1.2 million ha of coral reef ecosystems included or targeted for inclusion under community-level rights-based management within 10 years Output 1.1.1: Investments in 12-18 ventures in Indonesia and the Philippines that increase the potential earnings of small-scale fishing communities, thereby incentivizing their transition to and continued practice of sustainable fisheries management in targeted coral reef ecosystems successfully executed.
-Indicator 1.1.1.a: Number of investments in Indonesia and the Philippines made through the Meloy Fund Indicator 1.1.1.b: Number of fishers and fish workers with increased earnings through investments disaggregated by gender of beneficiaries where investments overlap with Fish Forever es of investment that Fish Forever sites.
-Indicator 1.1.1.c: Average percent increment in profit per unit effort (PPUE) at sites of investment that overlap with Fish Forever sites
+Objective: sustainable fishing behavio rs and rights-based management regimes th ncial incentives to fishing communities in the rough capital investments in commercially vi Indicator(s): b) Percentage of fishers c) Percentage increment rough project investments as a measure of in vestment that overlap with Fish Forever sites ected Outcomes and Indicators Project Baseline End of Project Target Expected Outputs and Indicators Component 1: The Meloy Fund for Sustain nable Small-Scale Fisheries • Outcome 1.1 ecosystems in Philippines of management financial involution of fisheries main include protection of the pro 1: Area of coral reef in Indonesia and the under improved sustainable at increased through estments that incentivize sustainable rights-based nagement practices that ection for critical habitats.
+It is Number of hectares of cosystems under management through entives offered through investments It is Number of investments of the Meloy Fund It is Average percent profit per unit effort the set of investment that it is Fish Forever sites.
+O hectares of coral reef ecosystems with improved sustainable management due to financial investments Target 1.1: 1.2 million ha of coral reef ecosystems included or targeted for inclusion under community-level rights-based management within 10 years Output 1.1.1: Investments in 12-18 ventures in Indonesia and the Philippines that increase the potential earnings of small-scale fishing communities, thereby incentivizing their transition to and continued practice of sustainable fisheries management in targeted coral reef ecosystems successfully executed.
+Indicator 1.1.1.a: Number of investments in Indonesia and the Philippines made through the Meloy Fund Indicator 1.1.1.b: Number of fishers and fish workers with increased earnings through investments disaggregated by gender of beneficiaries where investments overlap with Fish Forever sites Indicator 1.1.1.c: Average percent increment in profit per unit effort (PPUE) at sites of investment that overlap with Fish Forever sites